 I loved Vietnam.
 Plain and simple.
 We won’t be having a long, fancy introduction today; let’s just say that on the great travelers’ debate of Vietnam is awesome vs. I’m never visiting again, I am firmly on the side of the former.

 And food has a lot to do with it.

-I mean, Mike and I even got fleeced out of a ridiculous amount of money by two wily cyclo drivers — and we still harbor no ill will towards the country, and can’t wait to one day return to explore more of its coastline and highlands.
+I mean, I even got fleeced out of a ridiculous amount of money by two wily cyclo drivers — and I still harbor no ill will towards the country, and can’t wait to one day return to explore more of its coastline and highlands.

 Behold, the 5 best things I ate in Vietnam:

 1. Vietnamese Iced Coffee (Ca phe sua da)

 If Rumpelstiltskin ever came to me and asked for my firstborn child in return for the magical ability to make a glass of Vietnamese iced coffee appear whenever I want, I might actually take that deal.
 That’s how much I love ca phe sua da.
 I don’t know if it’s the Vietnamese drip, or the sweet condensed milk; but whatever it is, they’ve got me hooked.
 This is my crack.